 - Click Security.

-- Add the scan user (if needed), and then be sure to check Remote Enable for the user/group that will be requesting WMI data.
+- Add the scan user (if needed), and then be sure to select Remote Enable for the user/group that will be requesting WMI data.

-If the above steps didn’t help, Alert Logic recommends installing the WMI Administrative Tools from Microsoft.
+If the above steps did not help, Alert Logic recommends installing the WMI Administrative Tools from Microsoft.
 This includes a WMI browser that will let you connect to a remote machine and browse through the WMI information.
 That will help to isolate any issues in a more direct and simple environment.
-Once the WMI browser can access a remote machine, Alert Logic should have access as well.
+When the WMI browser can access a remote machine, Alert Logic should have access as well.

-All UNIX and Linux authenticated scanning (security patch scanning) is performed with Secure Shell (SSH) access using a standard user account.
+All UNIX and Linux authenticated scanning (security patch scanning) is performed with SSH access using a standard user account.

 UNIX/Linux operating system types

 Alert Logic scanning supports the following operating systems for authenticated scanning: